Ryan1729/unityless-catlike-basics/README.md

 ----

+The third-party libraries/engines are under their own licenses.
+See the separate license files and/or the files themselves for details.

-Licensed under MIT-0, same as the original tutorials.
+Everything else licensed under MIT-0, same as the original tutorials.